 Yes, as long as it is understood that cornering performance will be compromised.
 Just as the engine has a “limp mode” for when all the cylinders aren’t performing, if a vehicle is driven mildly and with care when a suspension part is compromised it can be safe.

 Generally not.
-In this case the part is very simple and low tech; there is little advantage to using a factory part, and little risk in using an inexpensive aftermarket part.
+In this case, the part is very simple and low tech; there is little advantage to using a factory part, and little risk in using any name brand aftermarket part.

 Moderately difficult.
 They look like they should be easy, but rusted or frozen up hardware is very common and cutting tools or special techniques are often required.